 Forger: Advantages and disadvantages

 Like Nomad, Forger has several advantages and disadvantages.
-Users benefit from the fact that it’s been launched for over a decade and a lot of bugs have been fixed.
+Users benefit from the fact that it’s been launched for over a decade, and many bugs have been fixed.
 But it’s not perfect, still.

 - Intuitive multi-touch interface